-Dr Claire Russell 5409 crussell@rvc.ac.uk Claire is part of the Comparative Physiology & Medicine research group at the RVC.
-She is based in the CBS department at the Camden Campus.
+Dr Claire Russell 5409 crussell@rvc.ac.uk Claire is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.

-Dr Carol Thomas 6211 cthomas@rvc.ac.uk Carol is part of the Livestock Production & Health research group at the RVC.
-She is based in the PPS department at the Hawkshead Campus.
+Dr Helen Stolp4584hstolp@rvc.ac.ukClaire is part of the Comparative Physiology & Medicineresearch group at the RVC and is based in the CBS departmentat the Camden Campus.

-Dr Tim West6891twest@rvc.ac.ukTim is part of the Comparative Physiology & Medicine research group at the RVC.
-He is based in the CBS department at the Hawkshead Campus.
+Dr Tim West6891twest@rvc.ac.ukTim is part of the Comparative Physiology & Medicine researchgroup at the RVC and is based in the CBS department at theHawkshead Campus.